ankitects/anki-manual/src/templates/errors.md

 <!-- toc -->

-When you save changes to a notetype or export a deck, Anki 2.1.45+ checks for some common errors.
+When you save changes to a note type or export a deck, Anki 2.1.45+ checks for some common errors.
 These errors will cause issues later on when anyone studies the affected cards, so Anki won't let you proceed before you have fixed them.